hashgraph/logstash-output-hedera/README.md

 When cloning this repository, use `--recurse-submodules` to get the required (for development) logstash source

 You may have problems with getting vs code to correctly resolve imports.
 I do not know how to fix this, only that it does eventually go away.

+You will need a .env file containing information for connection to the Hedera Consensus Service, including `OPERATOR_ID, OPERATOR_KEY, TOPIC_ID, NETWORK_NAME` at minimum

 ```
 git clone --recurse-submodules <this>